dan-brodie/try-new-things-gcp/README.md

 1. Log into google with your personal account and get a free trial for GCP
 2. log into the google console
 3. create a new project [here](https://console.cloud.google.com/projectcreate)
-4. Once you have your project (you can name it whatever you like) open the cloud console at this address https://console.cloud.google.com/ and start cloud shell in the top right and you are ready to follow along
+4. Once you have your project (you can name it whatever you like) open the cloud console at this address https://console.cloud.google.com/
+5. enable some api's - these are the google services we're going to use - you can do this by clicking [here](https://console.cloud.google.com/flows/enableapi?apiid=cloudbuild.googleapis.com,run.googleapis.com,containerregistry.googleapis.com,cloudresourcemanager.googleapis.com)
+6. start cloud shell in the top right and you are ready to follow along

 ## What are the steps